Selcuk05/election-erc20/README.md

 This will be integrated into a testnet too when the project is complete for testnet.

 **Ganache/MetaMask tip:** If you do not want to import ganache keys into MetaMask every time you launch a new one,<br>
-you can launch a single consistent ganache instance using the mnemonic with this command: `ganache-cli -d -m 'your_mnemonic'`<br>
+you can launch a single consistent ganache instance using the mnemonic with this command:
+ * `ganache-cli -d -m 'your_mnemonic'`

-If you want to use this, make sure that you store your initial mnemonic somewhere.
+If you want to use this, make sure that you store your initial mnemonic somewhere.<br>
-**Note that you will still have to deploy at every new launch!**
+**Note that you will still have to deploy at every new launch!**<br>
+**Also note that the mnemonic will not deploy the same ganache instance if you closed your device previously.**

 To-do:
 - Front-end 🔄